Second series of the renminbi: Coins

+For table standards, see the coin specification table.

 Though rarely used, coins of the 2nd series can still be used in the People's Republic of China.

 Banknotes

 Each note has the words "People's Bank of China" as well as the denomination in Uyghur, Tibetan and Mongolian on the back.
 However, Zhuang was not included as the Zhuang alphabet had not been invented yet.
 Those four languages have all since appeared on each new series of renminbi banknotes.